KQM-git/HSRNews/archive/1307.md

 - Adds new content such as Furbobocom, readable items, Messages, discs, Achievements, data bank entries, and loading screen texts.
 They will be gradually unlocked during your Trailblaze Progress.

+- Adds new Trace Material "Tears of Rail".
+Obtainable through the "Starlit Homecoming" event, and can be used as a substitute for advanced Trace Materials when they are insufficient.
+(Fixed)

 ### Adjustments and Optimizations

 ■ Characters and Enemies